 Skip to Content

 Hey all!
 Today I’m talking about a tiny little terrarium-sized plant I got about 2 years ago at a local nursery.
-I didn’t know exactly what it was when I got it—it was just group with she $1.99 terrarium/fairy garden plants and wasn’t labeled.
+I didn’t know exactly what it was when I got it—it was just grouped with the $1.99 terrarium/fairy garden plants and wasn’t labeled.

 cape ivy in a white pot

-This type of ivy is known as German Ivy in some parts of the world—German Ivy in others.
-It’s an evergreen climbing vine that’s native to South Africa; however, in this post I’ll be focusing on caring for German ivy as a houseplant or potted plant. 🙂
+This type of ivy is known as German ivy in some parts of the world—Cape ivy in others.
+It’s an evergreen climbing vine that’s native to South Africa.
+The leaves and vining stems are smooth.

 This sort of ivy has a beautiful lush and glossy foliage with solid-colored medium-green leaves.
 The leaves themselves can get quite large (up to 4 inches) when they are well taken care of.
 German Ivy is commonly used as an accent to flowers since it trails and climbs.